christiancadieux/boxcharts/README.md

 for example outliers that are far from the average or the general distribution of the points in the aggregation.

-What we want is a graphing tool that still allows the user to control the visualization, but instead of controlling which time-window is displayed, the user sees all the data but controls the aggegation 'density' of the visualization.
+What we want is a graphing tool that still allows the user to control the visualization, but instead of controlling which time-window is displayed, the user sees all the data but controls the aggregation 'density' of the visualization.
 The density aggregation transformation is generated in real-time on the server (A little bit like a Fourier transformation that convert from time to frequencies).

 Here is a prototype of this solution:
 Tis prototype will generate boxplots (also called box&whiskers http://en.wikipedia.org/wiki/Box_plot) on the server and store in each box the average, min, max, low, high, median and # of points.
 The aggregation level will be controlled by the browser and it will be interactive so that the user can change the aggregation level dynamically and drill-down/explode a selected boxplot.
 This allows to visualize the time-series with little degradation and still be able to quickly drill-down from box to points.
-Other visualizaton technique like color-density graph could be used but boxpot gives a visual representation of the statistical distribution of the points in each box (min,max..) with the average of the box in red.
+Other visualization technique like color-density graph could be used but boxplot gives a visual representation of the statistical distribution of the points in each box (min,max..) with the average of the box in red.
 It also attempt to connect the averages using an interpolation function.